ZeroSharp/zerosharp.github.com/source/_posts/2013-01-17-setting-up-octopress-on-windows-again.markdown

 ---
 layout: post
-title: "Octopress on Windows and GitHub"
+title: "Setting up Octopress on Windows Again"
-date: 2012-04-06 17:11
+date: 2013-01-17 11:20
 comments: true
 categories: [octopress, github]
 description: How to set up Octopress on Windows and host your blog with GitHub.
 ---

-{% blockquote January 2013 update: http://blog.zerosharp.com/setting-up-octopress-on-windows-again Setting up Octopress on Windows again %}
-<div STYLE="color:red">There is a more recent version of this post which covers ruby 1.9.3, python 2.7.3.</div>
-{% endblockquote %}

-<div><BR></div>
----
-<div><BR></div>
+My [very first blog post](setting-up-octopress-on-windows) was about setting up Octopress.
+The following is an updated version of those instructions for setting up Octopress with Windows, ruby 1.9.3, python 2.7.3.

-This is quick guide to setting up [Octopress](http://octopress.org/) on a Windows 7 machine to publish to GitHub pages.
-It relies on ruby 1.9.2 and python 2.7.2.
+This is quick guide to setting up [Octopress](http://octopress.org/) to publish to GitHub pages.
+I'm using Windows 8 64-bit, but the instructions should work with other versions of Windows.

 ### Get with GitHub ###